mvolkmann/blog/src/rust.md

 While it is not typically called directly, `std::mem::drop` is a function that can be called to explicitly free the memory owned by a variable.

+The `Drop` trait can be implemented for any type to specify code to execute when data of a specific type is dropped.

 Variable values are stored either in the stack or the heap.
 Accessing stack data is faster, but data on the heap can grow and shrink